berkeman/glansigt/_posts/2020-06-01-inputworkdirresult.markdown

-One key feature of the Accelerator from eBay is its *build system* and the way it stores and keeps track of all programs executed and their generated output.
-The goal of the system is to provide **transparency** and **reproducilility** by design, to any project.
-While these are main features on their own, the design also reduces the risk of making errors, while typically speeding up execution times, both in the development and deployment phases.
+One key feature of the Accelerator from eBay is its *build system* and the way it stores and keeps track of all programs executed and their corresponding output.
+A design goal of the Accelerator is to provide **transparency** and **reproducibility**, to any project.
+While these are main features on their own, the design also reduces the risk of making manual errors, while typically speeding up execution times, both in the development and deployment phases.

 The improvement in speed is because the Accelerator makes sure that the _same program can not be executed twice on the same data_.
 If a result has been computed before, it will be re-used instead of re-computed.
-(Another, unrelated, reason for the Accelerator to being fast is that it provides a parallel streaming data interface that it is embarrasingly simple to write parallel programs around, in plain Python.)
+(Another, unrelated, reason for the Accelerator to being fast is that it provides a parallel streaming data interface that it is embarrassingly simple to write parallel programs around, in plain Python.)

 The figure below is a high level illustration of what the